 Far removed from the dangers of lighting real candles or getting tangled in miles of light strings, today’s technology offers better options when it comes to lighting your Christmas trees.
 Two of the most popular choices for Christmas tree lights are LEDs and fiber optics.

 More than illuminating your décor, your tree lights also set the mood of the entire room.
-To help you make a decision on which lighting option would fit you best, we listed down the things you need to know about LED light and fiber optic trees.
+To help you decide on which lighting choice would fit you best, we listed down the things you need to know about LED light and fiber optic Christmas trees.

 A general look at LED versus fiber optic Christmas tree lights